-There have been times recently when I’ve thought that I could do with a lucky break, something that will mark a new chapter in my life, a new beginning, like the cherry blossom that suddenly appears on lots of trees every spring here in Bonn.
+I’ve recently thought that I could do with a lucky break, something that would mark a new beginning, like the cherry blossom that appears on many trees every spring here in Bonn.

-So I decided to write about 3 moments in my life where I felt I was very lucky, to reflect and summarise to see what can be learnt.
+I therefore decided to write about some lucky moments in my life, to see what can be learnt.

 1. Banff, Canada

 August 1994, We hired a car and took off from Calgary for a weekend trip to Banff in the Rockies.
 It was a long, tiring but exhilarating trip.
 Canada is vast, its landscape and wildlife breathtaking.
-We were driven by its wonder to overdo things a little.
+We were driven by its wonder to overdo things a little, to bring some of our rat-race to the wilderness.
 One minute we are pushing the little old car to its limits, the next we are sat in a small wooden rowing boat, in the middle of Moraine Lake, surrounded by mountains that stretch up to the sky with ferocious might.
 All that we could hear was the sound of the wooden paddle gently stroking the still and near-frozen waters.
-If we fell into the water, we would, according to the man who hired the boat to us, be dead in a couple of minutes.
+If we fell into the water, we would, according to the man from whom we hired the boat, be dead in a couple of minutes.
 Thankfully, we didn’t fall in and continued our whistle-stop tour, climbing mountains, strolling around Banff and searching for somewhere to stay, as it was very busy.
 We eventually persuaded one hotel to put us up for the night, even though they didn’t have a room available.
 They reluctantly agreed to let us have The Bear Suite.
 We then discovered, much to our amusement, that we had been given a function room, the type used for a conference or wedding reception.
 On the edge of the dance floor, below the disco lights, were three camper beds made up for us.
 The two restrooms, normally used by the hundreds of guests, became our en suite bathrooms.
 It wasn’t perfect, but we were grateful to not be sleeping in the battered old hire car!

-After two days of adventure, we were ready to return to Calgary for a well-earned rest.
-We had achieved what we set out to achieve, although despite our night in the Bear Suite, we hadn’t seen a bear.
+After two days of adventure, we were almost ready to return to Calgary for a well-earned rest, although despite our night in the Bear Suite, we hadn’t seen a bear.
 Driving home, I was persuaded by the others to take a detour to look at a ski resort that was sign posted ahead.
-I was not keen, but went along with their enthusiasm.
+I was tired and not keen, but went along with their enthusiasm.
 Standing on top of the mountain, up in the clouds with nothing but an empty wooden café, I longed for civilisation, so we decided to head back home.
 On our way back down the mountain, alone in the chair lifts, we saw what we had been waiting for.
 A grizzly bear and her two cubs ambling across a wide path below.
-It was a perfect end to the day and I’m so glad we too that detour!
+It was a perfect end to the day and I’m so glad we took that detour!